csch/Lisp2Swift/README.md

 To be clear, this is a hobby project/experiment with currently zero plans to bring this to any state where you could write elaborate lisp programs and transcode it to Swift.

-### "OK, but what exactly CAN you do with it?"
+### "Right, so what exactly CAN you do with it?"
+These [unit tests] will give you an idea what's covered so far.
 The following program compiles to Swift 5 and is runnable as a standalone Swift program (a script).
-The used expressions below are pretty much what this project can do at the moment :)
+The used expressions below are pretty much what this project can do at the moment don't expect much more :)
-There is no concept of an iOS or Mac app in this project.
+Also there is no concept of an iOS or Mac app in this project.

-guessing-game.l2s:
+[guessing-game.l2s]:

 ```
 (defn guessing-game [randomnum]